bespinian/serverless-workshop/README.md

    aws logs tail "/aws/lambda/sender-cli-${AWSUSER}"
    ```

-1. Check out the logs of the recipient function to see that it has been triggered and the message has been received:
+1. Check out the logs of the recipient function to see that it has been triggered, and the message has been received:

    ```shell
    aws logs tail "/aws/lambda/recipient-cli-${AWSUSER}"